AugustoKlaic/CamundaTraining/camunda-modeler/camunda-events.md

   - Non-interrupting event: do not terminate the original flow, occur in parallel
 - Message boundary events attached to task must have unique message names
 - Signal boundary events attached to task must have unique signal names
+- Time boundary events can be interrupting and non-interrupting:
+  - Interrupting timer events must have a time duration or a time date
+  - Interrupting timer events cancel the original activity
+  - Interrupting timer events are used for timeouts
+  - Non-Interrupting timer events must have either a time duration, time cycle definition or a time date definition
+  - Non-Interrupting timer events used to model notifications
+  -

 #### None events